 |Ford Motor Company (NYSE:F)||Investors know this automaker as a longtime market leader in pickup trucks and commercial vehicles, with operations all over the world.
 Ford is now investing in electric and automated vehicles to help it maintain that lead.
-Ford’s F-Series pickups (shown in the picture below) are the best-selling vehicles in the United States and an important profit driver for Ford.|
+Ford’s F-Series pickups are the best-selling vehicles in the U.S. and an important profit driver for Ford.|

-|Ferrari NV (NYSE:RACE)||This small Italian automaker is known for its expensive sports cars and many years of racing success.
+|Ferrari NV (NYSE:RACE)||This small Italian automaker is known for its expensive sports cars and years of racing success.
 Ferrari’s strong brand and its long waiting list give it great pricing power and luxury-level profit margins.|

-|Fiat Chrysler Automobiles (NYSE:FCAU)||This automaker is best known for its Jeep SUV and Ram pickup brands as well as its Dodge muscle cars.
-It also owns the Fiat, Alfa Romeo, and Maserati brands and has big operations in Europe and South America as well as the U.S.|
+|Stellantis (NYSE:STLA)||Formed in 2021 by the merger of Fiat Chrysler and Peugeot, this automaker houses brands including Jeep, Ram, Dodge, Opel, Vauxhall, and Peugeot.
+It also owns the Fiat, Alfa Romeo, and Maserati brands, and it has strong operations in Europe and South America, as well as the U.S.|

-|Volkswagen (OTC:VWAGY)||Volkswagen is the best-selling automaker in Europe and China.
-Its portfolio of brands includes VW as well as the Audi, Porsche, and Bentley luxury brands.|
+|Volkswagen (OTC:VWAGY)||Volkswagen is one of the best-selling automakers outside the U.S. Its portfolio of brands includes VW, Skoda, and SEAT, plus the Audi, Lamborghini, Porsche, and Bentley luxury brands.|

 You’ll find the following types of stocks within the automotive industry group: